martin-naumann/geckoboard-data-pushers/README.md

 which will push the number of unresolved vs. the number of all problems from Errbit to Geckoboard.

+## Errbit Resolution stats
+This widget shows the number of unresolved problems along with a sparkline of resolved problems per month (for the last 3 months).

+For that, it's best to create a Cronjob:

+    */5 * * * * bundle exec ruby errbit_resolution_feeder.rb --apiKey "YOUR API KEY" --widgetKey "YOUR WIDGET KEY"

+which will push the number of unresolved problems and the sparkline of resolved problems for the last 3 months to Geckoboard.

 ### Options

 option | required | meaning | default